GowthamRajG/AIND-Sudoku/README.md

 ### Code

-* `solution.py` - Fill in the required functions in this file to complete the project.
+* `solution.py` - You'll fill this in as part of your solution.
-* `test_solution.py` - You can test your solution by running `python -m unittest`.
+* `solution_test.py` - Do not modify this.
+You can test your solution by running `python solution_test.py`.
-* `PySudoku.py` - This is code for visualizing your solution.
+* `PySudoku.py` - Do not modify this.
+This is code for visualizing your solution.
-* `visualize.py` - This is code for visualizing your solution.
+* `visualize.py` - Do not modify this.
+This is code for visualizing your solution.

 ### Visualizing